✕

 experienced the loss of one or more limbs as a result of accidents or medical

 procedures.
-As result, I wrote a poem that was later translated into Sirionó, an endangered language from
+As a result, I wrote a poem that was later translated into Sirionó, an endangered language from

 the Bolivian forest with less than a thousand speakers.